valueerrorx/life-kiosk/README.md

 A simple KIOSK tool for KDE Plasma 5

-This application is written in Python, PyQt5 and Twisted.
+This application is written in Python, PyQt5.

 The applications allows to lock down plasma desktop, filemanagmenet and other important settings.